tournament-js/autonomy/api.md

 This module is often bundled with [interlude](https://github.com/clux/interlude), where extra functions exist on the imported object.
 This API will only mention functions existing in the interlude-less case.

-Autonomy pulls in the [operators](https://github.com/clux/operators) module.
-The [operators API](https://github.com/clux/operators/blob/master/api.md) should be read first as some of its functions will be referenced in the examples.
+Autonomy goes particularly well with the [operators](https://github.com/clux/operators) module.
+The [operators API](https://github.com/clux/operators/blob/master/api.md) should perhaps be skimmed to see what functions from there are used.
+Ultimately these are just simple shortcuts and are in this document assumed bound to the `op` object to illustrate how these go together.

 ## Functional Helpers